 Here are six options for you to calculate and manage variable pay for your workers:

 Payroll software can be used when your variable pay is fairly simple, such as incentives you give to employees for making a big sale, or bonuses when they complete a project.
 Payroll software costs between $10 and $200 per month (or more) and typically has additional fees per employee.

 If you’re looking for all-in-one HR/payroll software that can manage variable pay, consider Gusto.
 Gusto provides employee onboarding and can also set up employee benefits and perks to your team.
-Start a 30-day free trial.
+Sign up for a 30-day free trial.

 HR Software with a Performance Management Feature

 If your variable pay is based on performance, such as goal completion or peer feedback, then you may need to use HR software like ADP that has a performance management feature.
 This allows you to set up the performance aspects of the software in such a way that the data feeds into your HR/payroll system.
 HR software often costs more than payroll software alone.

 For example, if an employee receives an “exceeds” rating on a quarterly review, perhaps you want them to get a bonus of $500.
 HR Software that has a performance management feature can often be set up to tie to the employee’s compensation.
 That compensation data is then passed to the payroll side of the software or to your payroll system.